colbyprior/gob/Game Reference.md

 ### Recruiting new followers
 Each follow starts with the following:
 - The attributes as the players heroes.
-- Only one starting level up point
+- Only one starting level up point.
-- 20gp to spend on equipment per follower
+- 20gp to spend on equipment per follower.
+  - This 20gp must be spent on equipment for the follower or be lost.

 ## Encounters
 ### Round